sderose/ragnarok/Dominus/TESTING/testingNotes.md

 * Basic tests still needed (?)
 ** eachNode

+* Make sure NodeList can contain nodes that are connected elsewhere?

-* Much more on namespaces
+* Much more on namespaces, esp. inheritance and it changing when you move nodes.

 * lookupNamespaceURI
 ** For DocumentFragment nodes: It will check the child elements of the fragment.